muratk3n/thirdwave/en/tweets/2019/week42.md

 work.

 Code 4 presidency - MOSES.
 POTUS is someone who leads ppl to the promised land.
-A good candidate needs to be seen as a man on a mission
-- moving somewhere and asking others to follow him.
+A good candidate needs to be seen as a man on a mission, moving somewhere and asking others to follow him.

 Code US gives itself - HOPE.
 That's why 1992 Clinton campaign was brilliant - "I still believe in a place called 'hope'".
 This word